 The last monarch to be buried in the city was the Norman king William II, killed by an arrow whilst hunting in the nearby New Forest.

-The following is a list of the monarchs who are buried in the Cathedral.
+The following is a list of the monarchs and consorts who are buried in the Cathedral.

 Anglo-Saxon Danish Normandy